Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.

 Amino acids (AAs) are available as individual AAs or in proprietary AA combinations, as well as part of multi-vitamin formulas, proteins and food supplements.
 The forms include tablets, fluids and powders.
 However, adequate protein in the diet should provide a sufficient source of all amino acids.

-There are no conditions that increase the requirements for cystine.
+There are no conditions that increase the requirements for cysteine.

 The use of a single amino acid supplement may lead to negative nitrogen balance, decreasing the metabolic efficiency and increasing the workload of the kidneys.
 In children, taking single amino acid supplements may also harmfully affect growth parameters.